GLORIOUSM1ND/zanga-label/README.md

-# 🧢 Zanga Wears - Streetwear Fashion Website
+# 🧢 Zanga label - Streetwear Fashion Website

-Zanga Wears is a stylish and modern streetwear fashion website built with **React**, **TailwindCSS**, and **Vite**.
+Zanga Label is a stylish and modern streetwear fashion website built with **React**, **TailwindCSS**, and **Vite**.
 Designed to showcase bold fashion, this mini online store allows users to add products to a cart, fill delivery details, and finalize orders via WhatsApp — without traditional online checkout for improved **security** and **simplicity**.

 ---